|Publisher: BiblioPlan for Families

 The Family Guides also list a writing assignment for each week, with assignments for three different levels: young writer, grammar, and logic levels.
 Assignments for the rhetoric level are in the Advanced Cool History books.

 The BiblioPlan Companions serve as spine books, with one for each course, corresponding directly with the weekly plans in the BiblioPlan Family Guides.
+The Companions surprised me with their breadth and depth of content.
 Written from a Christian worldview (Protestant), the Companions are somewhat like textbooks with readings and background information, biographical sketches, timelines, bullet-point summaries, charts, maps, and “Fascinating Facts.”
 Sections printed in black-and-white cover the basic narrative and timeline.
 Sections with colored backgrounds cover the biographies and other special topics.
 Division of the content into the various sections breaks up the reading into more manageable chunks, and all of the chunks are not absolutely essential.
 This is important since the Companions are lengthy books; the Ancients Companion has 354 pages, the Medieval Companion has 747 pages, and the Modern Companion has 588 pages!
 While older students can read the Companions on their own, parents need to read the appropriate sections aloud to younger students.
 The Cool History books for Littles (see description below) identify which sections in the Companion should be read.
 The Companions occasionally have “In Brief” sections that summarize information that is repeated in greater detail.
 Young students or others that are overwhelmed can get the key points from these sections without having to read everything.
 On the other hand, older students can skip the “In Brief” sections since they will be reading the expanded presentation instead.
 The Companions are also heavily illustrated with pictures and maps that support the text information.